SherryS997/BDM-Project/README.md

 ## Note on Confidentiality

-For any inquiries or access requests, please contact the project owner or administrator.
+For any inquiries or access requests, please contact the project owner.